badsami/logs/README.md

 ## Features
 - For Windows (XP and above)
+- Can be compiled with MSVC (GCC and Clang not tested)
 - No C runtime, no C standard library
 - Outputs handling (open, close, disable, enable, flush, ANSI escape sequences toggling)
   - 1 console output, with ANSI escape sequences, created or reused